Judith Collins: 2016 leadership campaign and aftermath

-Opposition (2017–present)
+Opposition (2017–2023)

 2018 leadership campaign

 Bill English announced his resignation as leader of the National Party on 13 February 2018.
 The following day, Collins became the first person to announce their intention to stand as his replacement; she was later joined by Amy Adams and Simon Bridges.
 She cited the need for "strong and decisive leadership".
 Collins was endorsed by former National leader Don Brash, and political commentators Duncan Garner, Mike Hosking, Cameron Slater, and Chris Trotter.
 Hosking later retracted his endorsement when Steven Joyce announced his candidacy.
 Bridges went on to win the leadership role.

 In late May 2018, Collins, in her capacity as Opposition Transport spokesperson, raised the matter that Transport Minister Phil Twyford had made an unauthorised phone call while his flight had taken off; a violation of national civil aviation laws.
 In response, Twyford offered to resign as Transport Minister.
 Prime Minister Jacinda Ardern stripped Twyford of his civil aviation portfolio but retained him as Transport Minister.